insanity54/robinhooder/README.md

 # magnet-forwarder

 Click a magnet link in your browser.
-Magnet URL gets sent to this program which uses Watir to paste the magnet link into ruTorrent.
+Magnet URL gets sent to this program which uses a headless browser to paste the magnet link into ruTorrent.

 ## Dependencies